Cost of living support

 This month, the digital infrastructure specialist VX Fiber began the build of a full fibre open access network bringing Fibre-to-the-Premises (FTTP) deployment to Berechurch and Shrub End wards.

-CATL is leading the delivery of the project on behalf of Colchester Borough Council as part of its ambitious programme to provide full fibre broadband to tens of thousands of homes and businesses across Colchester and to future-proof the town’s digital infrastructure.
+as part of its to provide full fibre broadband to tens of thousands of homes and businesses across Colchester and to future-proof the town’s digital infrastructure.

-The work has been made possible thanks to Colchester Borough Council’s successful bid for £3.24 million from the Government’s Local Full Fibre Network Fund (LFFN).
-This has so far enabled the company to upgrade the town’s data distribution networks and complete a new, high-capacity data link to London.
+The work has been made possible thanks to Colchester Borough Council’s successful bid forupgrade the town’s data distribution networks and complete a new, high-capacity data link to London.

 To supplement this, VX Fiber is making a multi-million pound investment into the necessary access infrastructure to connect premises.
 This collaboration with the local authority will see the network expand to reach a target 25,000 premises.

-“This significant investment will support the growing demands of home working and study, boost business innovation and growth, and help entice digitally aware businesses into the borough.”
+“This will support the growing demands of home working and study, boost business innovation and growth, and help entice digitally aware businesses into the borough.”

 VX Fiber provides the open access platform that enables independent Service Provider partners to offer their services, giving customers access to a marketplace of essential (e.g. broadband, phone and TV) and innovative services over the same infrastructure.